-A black birdwatcher asked a white woman to leash her dog in Central Park.
-She called the police instead.
+White woman ‘terminated’ from job after calling police on black birdwatcher who asked her to leash her dog, company says

 Amy Cooper said she would be calling the police instead.

-“I’m going to tell them there’s an African American man threatening my life,” the white woman told him, pulling out her iPhone and dialing 911.
+“I’m going to tell them there’s an African American man threatening my life,” the white woman told him, pulling out her cellphone and dialing 911.

-Less than 24 hours later after a video of their exchange went online, she has lost her dog, her anonymity, and temporarily, her job — the latest incident in a long, too-familiar pattern of white people calling the police on black people for any number of everyday activities: Barbecuing.
+Less than 24 hours later after a video of their exchange went online, she has lost her dog, her anonymity, and her job — the latest incident in a long, too-familiar pattern of white people calling the police on black people for any number of everyday activities: Barbecuing.
 Playing golf.
 Swimming at a pool.

-Time to add a new outdoor pastime to that list: Birdwatching.
+Time to add a new outdoor pastime to that list: birdwatching.

 “I don’t think there’s an African American person in America who hasn’t experienced something like this at some point,” Christian Cooper, a 57-year-old science editor, told The Washington Post in an interview.
 “I don’t shy away from confronting the scofflaw when I see it.
 Otherwise, the park would be unusable — not just to us birders but to anybody who enjoys the beauty."